 Allergy Treatment Consultation

-To diagnose and treat your allergy problems in Englewood, NJ and Bergen County area, the best-rated allergy specialist Dr. Monica Tadros uses methods that have been shown to not only identify specific allergens, but also to achieve effective control of allergies quickly.
+To diagnose and treat your allergy problems in Englewood, NJ, and the Bergen County area, Dr. Monica Tadros uses methods that have been shown to identify specific allergens and achieve effective control of allergies quickly.

-Visit our allergy centers in New York or New Jersey to experience a comprehensive treatments for your allergy.
+Visit our center in New York or New Jersey to experience a comprehensive treatment for your allergy.
 Please contact us today in NYC: (212) 532-4590 or NJ: (201) 408-5430 to speak to one of our Patient Advisors to receive additional information on allergy treatments.
-You may also use our contact form to schedule your no-obligation allergy treatment consultation.
+You may also use our contact form to schedule your no-obligation treatment consultation.